 Once this regression reaches a certain point, much of the shelf becomes subaerial and characterized by sporadic deposition and erosion.
 This erosion makes a surface that is called an unconformity which is essentially a gap in time.
 The unconformities end up bounding a package of strata that is deposited by one individual sea level rise and fall.
 Such packages are known as sequences.
 The multiple sea level rises and falls have produced sequence upon sequence underneath the continental shelf and slope.
 These sequences hold within them the history of relative and absolute sea level change.

-So the big question is how we know whether sequence stratigraphy reflects relative sea level change caused by changes in subsidence, sedimentation, and sediment loading, as we discussed in the previous section, or absolute or eustatic sea level changes?
-The way individual sequences can be confirmed as eustatic is when they are observed on different continental margins (it would be difficult to imagine how regional subsidence, sedimentation patterns and sediment loading would impact margins in different part of the world at the same time).
+So, the big question is how we know whether sequence stratigraphy reflects relative sea-level change caused by changes in subsidence, sedimentation, and sediment loading, as we discussed in the previous section, or absolute or eustatic sea level changes?
+The way individual sequences can be confirmed as eustatic is when they are observed on different continental margins (it would be difficult to imagine how regional subsidence, sedimentation patterns, and sediment loading would impact margins in a different part of the world at the same time).